miketui/Fm/workflow_guide.md

 3. **Initial Codex Commands**:
    ```
    @agents Read the AGENTS.md file and understand the mission
-   @agents Analyze the input/OEBPS/text/ directory structure
+   @agents Analyze the /workspace/Fm/OEBPS/text directory structure
-   @agents Create a processing plan for all 44 files
+   @agents Create a processing plan for all 45 files (including nav.xhtml)
    ```

 #### Step 7: Process Files in Order